 How to use the apt command to install packages

 The apt command is used within a terminal window to install software on the Raspberry Pi.
-Apt is also used to update and remove the Raspbian software which is also know as packages.
+Apt is also used to update and remove the Pi OS software which is also know as packages.

 You will often find references to the apt-get command on guides and advice online. apt-get was previously used but most functions are now available in apt.
 So for this guide I will use the apt command.

-I will go through the steps to install and remove a package using Raspbian.
+I will go through the steps to install and remove a package using the apt command on Pi OS.

 This guide will also work if your are using any Debian based operating system on any computer.